Skip to main content

 Weekly Travel Optimization

-If you're doing the Monday-Thursday road warrior thing, here's my weekly playbook:
+If you're doing the Monday-Thursday road warrior thing, here's a weekly playbook worth borrowing:

 • Monday morning: Skip the terminal breakfast.
 Eat in the lounge - it's better and free.
 Use the 20 minutes you'd spend in a Starbucks line to answer emails.

 • Midweek connections: If you're connecting between cities, use lounge time for focused work.
-The absence of coworker interruptions makes this some of the most productive time in my week.
+The absence of coworker interruptions makes this some of the most productive time in the week.

 • Thursday evening return: This is decompression time.
 Grab a drink, sit in a comfortable chair, and mentally transition from work mode to weekend mode.
 The lounge gives you a buffer zone between the two.